thec0dewriter/esmf-sdk-py-aspect-model-loader/core/esmf-aspect-meta-model-python/README.md

 has been set up for the `esmf-aspect-model-loader`.
 This action checks the code quality by running tests, the [static type checker MyPy](https://github.com/python/mypy) and the [code formatter 'Black'](https://github.com/psf/black).

-## Set Up a SAMM Aspect Meta Model for development
+## Set Up SAMM Aspect Meta Model for development

 In order to download the SAMM sources, it is required to run `poetry install` once in the `esmf-aspect-model-loader` module.
 There are two possibilities to download the SAMM files and extract the Turtle sources for the Meta Model.